TheBookKnight/saints-api/README.md

 - [ ] Install [Docker](https://docs.docker.com/engine/install/).
   - [ ] Will need to pull [Mongo image](https://hub.docker.com/_/mongo) for storing data via `docker pull mongo`.
   - [ ] Create a _docker-compose.yml_.
 See the file for configuration.
+  - [ ] The database is working properly if you can run `make start import`.
+Shut it down via `make stop`
   - You can use [the Mongo Compass tool](https://www.mongodb.com/try/download/compass) to view the data inside.

 **Node.js®** is a free, open-source, cross-platform JavaScript runtime environment that lets developers create servers, web apps, command line tools and scripts.